10 Best AI Assistants With Memory in 2026 (Tested)

 Team Dume.ai

 The best AI assistants with memory in 2026 can remember user preferences, past conversations, tasks, and workflows to deliver more personalized and efficient assistance.
-Tools like Dume.ai, ChatGPT, Claude, Rewind, Notion AI, and Lindy use memory to reduce repetition, improve context, and automate ongoing work.
+Tools like Dume.ai, ChatGPT, Claude, Limitless, Notion AI, and Lindy use memory to reduce repetition, improve context, and automate ongoing work.
 As AI shifts from stateless chatbots to persistent digital teammates, memory has become the critical feature that separates a tool from a true assistant.
+The field moved fast this year: several of the platforms below changed pricing, branding, or ownership entirely, which is why this list gets a refresh.

 What Is an AI Assistant With Memory?